11. Matrices and Other Arraysļ

 ## [2,] 4 500 6000

-Write a function which standardises the values in each column of a given matrix: for each column, from every element, subtract the mean and then divide it by the standard deviation.
+Write a function that standardises the values in each column of a given matrix: for each column, from every element, subtract the mean and then divide it by the standard deviation.
 Try to do it in a few different ways, including via a call to apply, sweep, scale, or based solely on arithmetic operators.

 Note

-Some sanity checks are being done
+Some sanity checks are done on the dim

-attributes, so not every configuration is possible.
+attributes, so not every

+configuration is possible.
 Notice the following peculiarities:

 getOption("error")